jakobib/swib2012/slides.md

-# Prolegomena

-## Prolegomena

-* Sorry, no ontology yet - this is work in progress.
+* Sorry, no final ontology yet, but work in progress.
-* But a short lesson in data modeling does not harm.
-* Feedback and contribution are welcome!
+* Feedback and contributions are very welcome!

 # Library data in the Semantic Web